Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Preliminaries

 \subsection{Joint Movement Extension}

 In the \emph{joint movement extension} \cite{DBLP:journals/jcb/FeldmannPSD22}, the way the amoebots move is altered.
 The idea behind the extension is to allow amoebots to push and pull other amoebots.
-The necessary coordination of such movements can be provided by the reconfigurable circuit extension.
-Since we study the problems from a centralized view, we refrain from describing that extension and refer to \cite{DBLP:journals/jcb/FeldmannPSD22,DBLP:conf/dna/PadalkinSW22}.
 In the following, we formalize the joint movement extension.

-Joint movements are performed in two steps.
+We first redefine the connectivity graph of an amoebot structure.
+In the graph, we represent each amoebot and bond by an edge.
+Let $A$ denote the set of all edges representing amoebots, $V$ the set of all their endpoints, and $B$ the set of edges representing bonds between these endpoints.
+The edges of $A$ are pairwise disjoint.
+We define the \emph{connectivity graph} of an amoebot structure as the graph $S = (V, A \cup B)$.

+Note that the connectivity graph does not contain any information about the positions of the amoebots in the amoebot structure.
+Each amoebot contributes one edge to $A$ and two nodes to $V$ even if it is in a contracted state.

+To each edge in $A \cup B$, we assign a geometric orientation and a length, such that we obtain line segments.
+We only allow orientations in parallel to the axes of the triangular grid $\Geqt$.
+Each amoebot has a length in $[0,1]$ and each bond has a length of $1$.
+We consider two edges in $A \cup B$ as adjacent if and only if they share a common endpoint or they are connected by another edge of length $0$ (bonds connected by a contracted amoebot).
+The \emph{amoebot structure} is defined by its connectivity graph and the assignment of orientations and lengths.
+For the sake of simplicity, we will denote each amoebot structure by its connectivity graph.

+We call an amoebot structure \emph{connected} if and only if $S$ is connected.
+We call an amoebot structure \emph{valid} if and only if we can embed the graph in the plane $\R^2$ in compliance with the orientations and lengths of all amoebots and bonds (i.e., $A \cup B$) such that only adjacent edges intersect.
+Note that an embedding is unique except for translations if and only if it is connected.
+We call a valid amoebot structure \emph{triangular} if and only if the embedding can be aligned with the triangular grid.
+Note that this is the case if and only if each amoebot in $A$ has either length $0$ or $1$.
+We call a valid amoebot structure \emph{complete} if and only if there is no other valid amoebot structure $S' = (V, A \cup B')$ with $B \subsetneq B'$.
+We assume that initially, the amoebot structure $S_0 = (V, A \cup B_0)$ is connected, valid, triangular, and complete.

+We assume the fully synchronous activation model, i.e., the time is divided into synchronous rounds, and every amoebot is active in each round.
+Furthermore, we make the idealistic assumption that all movements start at the same time and are performed at the same speed.
+W.l.o.g., we assume that all movements occur within the time period $[0,1]$.